Moving to UK from South Africa – 2025 Returning Guide

 Organising Your Finances

-When you are moving to the UK from South Africa, getting your finances in order is a crucial thing to consider.
+When you are moving to the UK from South Africa, getting your finances in order is crucial.

 The unfavourable Rand vs. British Pound exchange rate means you must be extra careful with your money to make it stretch as far as possible.

-If you haven’t got one already, start by opening a bank account in the UK, a fundamental step that will facilitate managing your finances locally.
+If you haven’t already, open a bank account in the UK.
+This fundamental step will facilitate managing your finances locally.

-If you’ve lived in the UK before, you might be familiar with the process, but if not, websites like MoneySavingExpert can guide you through the process very easily!
+If you’ve lived in the UK before, you might be familiar with the process, but if not, websites like MoneySavingExpert can guide you through it.

 Next, inform HM Revenue & Customs (HMRC) about your move home so you can adequately manage your tax obligations.